six2dez/reconftw/README.md

 4. **Customization**:
    - Modify the Docker image or build your own; see the [Docker Guide](https://github.com/six2dez/reconftw/wiki/4.-Docker).
-   - To skip Axiom tooling in custom builds, pass `--build-arg INSTALL_AXIOM=false`.
+   - To skip Ax tooling in custom builds, pass `--build-arg INSTALL_AXIOM=false`.
    - Mount your notify config at `~/.config/notify/provider-config.yaml` inside the container if you use notifications.

 5. **Secrets at Runtime**: